dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 16 - Sim2Real.md

 Compared to human's ability to manipulate different objects in-hand, generalized in-hand manipulation to robot has been an unsolved challenge.
 Traditional method has demonstrated in-hand manipulation of limited objects using multi-fingered hands, highlighting the complexity of generalized robotic in-hand manipulation.

 ## Why the state-of-the-art is not enough for this?
 Why does it fail?
-This paper only demonstrates rotation in one axis.
+While this paper only demonstrates rotation in one axis, dexterous-manipulation task requires movement in SO(3).
+Since the policy only relie

 ## What is the clever idea of this paper?